JuliaPraxis/Naming/guides/preference.md

 &nbsp;
 &nbsp;&nbsp;
-     Click the style that is the easiest to see and to read correctly.
+     Click the easiest to see and quickest to read.
 &nbsp;&nbsp;
-     You will link to a room in Gitter that can record your choice.
+     That links to the room in Gitter for recording that preference.
 &nbsp;
 &nbsp;&nbsp;
      Type "yes&thinsp;↵" for gitter to record your preference.